 Many moving expenses are fully or partially covered by military allowances.
 You cannot claim any expenses paid for by the military, whether paid directly or reimbursed.
 For example, you cannot deduct mileage and lodging that was reimbursed under the military’s Monetary Allowance in Lieu of Transportation, typically called mileage, or the PCS Per Diem rates.

-Military OneSource offers free tax assistance through the MilTax suite of services, including tax preparation and filing software and telephone consultations with a tax professional.
-Contact a Military OneSource MilTax consultant for free at 800-342-9647.
+Military OneSource offers free tax assistance through the MilTax suite of services, including tax preparation, filing software and telephone consultations with a tax professional.
+Schedule an appointment to speak with a MilTax consultant by calling 800-342-9647.
 OCONUS/International?
 Click here for calling options.
 Or live chat to schedule a free consultation with a MilTax consultant or a financial counselor.